codio/site/source/docs/teacher/classes/student-find-units.html.md

 At this point the unit will open up and they can start working.

-**Important**: If your students are not seeing the courses/modules you have added to your class, check that you have set your Organisation as the owner of the course/module when you published the course.
-See the section on Visibilty [here](/docs/tuts/publish/course-create/)
+**Important**: If your students are not seeing the courses/modules you have added to your class and these are Private courses/modues, check that you have set your Organisation as the owner of the course/module when you published the course.
+See the section on Visibilty [here](/docs/tuts/publish/course-create/) for more on this.

 ## Courses